Skip to main content

 Professor Damian Walford Davies, Deputy Vice-Chancellor

-Professor Damian Walford Davies is Deputy Vice-Chancellor.
+Professor Damian Walford Davies is Provost and Deputy Vice-Chancellor.

-• Liaison with the Welsh Government;
+• liaison with the Welsh Government

 Professor Walford Davies served as Pro Vice-Chancellor for the College of Arts, Humanities and Social Sciences (2018-2021) and as Head of the School of English, Communication and Philosophy (2014-2018).
-He also served as the first Chair of Literature Wales – one of Wales’s seven national arts companies (2012-2018) – and as Chair of the Board of Cardiff University Press (2015-18).
+He also served as the first Chair of Literature Wales – one of Wales’s national arts companies (2012-2018) – and as Chair of the Board of Cardiff University Press (2015-18).
 He is a Fellow of the Learned Society of Wales.

 University Committees and groups